SpareBank1/sb1-personal-client-python-tutorial/README.md

     `chmod +x cgi-bin/tutorial.py`

 Start the webserver
     `python -m CGIHTTPServer`
+Depending on your python version and config you might need to use `python3` instead of `python` You might also need to use `python -m http.server --cgi` instead of `python -m CGIHTTPServer`

 The webserver use port 8000 by default, you can now point your browser to [http://localhost:8000/cgi-bin/tutorial.py](http://localhost:8000/cgi-bin/tutorial.py)